This Version Posted: July 28, 2020

 - Don’t provide your home address or visit anyone you do not know.
 If you do know the person, arrange for a curbside pickup or drop off.
 Never enter another person’s house or allow anyone to enter your home.

-- Use digital payment services rather than cash.
+- If possible, use digital payment services rather than cash.

 - Drop off or pick up goods during the day and in a public location.